 Each battery module in a Tesla Model S and Model X battery pack has a thin aluminum tube in between the 18650 cells.
 The P100 modules even have two tubes for enabling cross flow.
 Therefore, the heat exchange in those modules is even better.
 A 13 mm internal diameter tube running along each side of the battery pack has 8 mm branches with corrugated tube connecting all battery modules in parallel.
 In other words, all modules are receiving coolant of similar temperature.
 Connecting them in series would result in an uneven temperature distributing since the first modules are in favor.
 In addition, it results in a big pressure drop.

 Tesla uses quick connect fittings with manual lock on the battery modules.
 NB.
 The 6,3 kW modules from a Tesla Model S P100D use different coolant connectors.
-These are available on request.
+These are now also available.

 2. Tesla battery heater